olebole/irafdoc/doc/tasks/noao/digiphot/apphot/qphot.rst

   <div class="highlight-default-notranslate"><pre>
   ap&gt; display dev$ypix 1 fi+

+  ... display the image

   ap&gt; qphot dev$ypix 5.
 10. 5.
 2.,4.,6.0

+  ... move image cursor to objects of interest and tap space bar

+  ... a 1 line summary will be printed on the standard output
       for each object measured

+  ... type q to quit and q again to confirm the quit

+  ... full output will appear in ypix.mag.1
   </pre></div>
   <p>
   2. Perform aperture photometry interactively for a few stars in dev$ypix